-- Former heroes committing completely reprehensible acts both willingly or worse unwillingly.
+- Former heroes committing completely reprehensible acts willingly or worse, unwillingly.

-- Surreal monsters and Eldritch Abominations that have horrific appearances.
+- Surreal monsters and Eldritch Abominations that have horrific appearances and untold power.

-- Soundtrack Dissonance, when used correctly, can make a scene extremely horrifying.
+- Soundtrack Dissonance, when used correctly, can make a scene scarier.

 - Being pregnant with an Eldritch Abomination or other evil entity, or your child becoming one of these things.